woolgens-network/guides/README.md

 - `MINOR` version when you add functionality in a backwards compatible manner, and
 - `PATCH` version when you make backwards compatible bug fixes.

+We will also use a modified version of `MAJOR.MINOR.PATCH` for server updates

+- `MAJOR` version when we release a new season (this number will match the season number),
+- `MINOR` version when you add a feature during a season,
+- `PATCH` version when introduce a bug fix.

 <a name="test"></a>
 # Tests